90ashish/System-Design-In-Go/Design Patterns/Factory/Payment Processing System/readme.md

-# 🚀 Payment Processing System Using Factory Pattern
+# 🚀 Payment Processing System Using Factory Pattern with Goroutines

 ## 📋 Problem Statement
 Imagine you are tasked with developing a **Payment Processing System** for Amazon's e-commerce platform.
 The platform supports multiple payment methods such as: